Goodsprings, Nevada: History

 The town was named for cattle rancher Joseph Good, whose cattle frequented a spring nestled in the southeastern foothills of the Spring Mountains.
 Mormon miners discovered lead at Potosi Mountain in 1856.
 Gold was first discovered in the region in 1893.
 Goodsprings was once the heart of the most productive mining districts in Clark County.
 Over the years, lead, silver, copper, zinc and gold have all been mined from this area.

 Before 1900, a small cluster of tent cabins and a mill were erected, as well as a post office.
 Lincoln County established Goodsprings Township.
 In 1904, Salt Lake City mining interests platted the Goodsprings Township.
 Most early buildings in the town were constructed during the boom spurred by the railroad in 1910–1911.

 After a number of moves, the current Goodsprings Schoolhouse was erected in 1913.
-Now on the National Register of Historic Places, it is the oldest school in Clark County that was built as a school and is still used as a school.
+Now on the National Register of Historic Places, it is the oldest school in Clark County that was built as a school.
 In 2009 citing costs, the school was nearly shut down.
-By 2016, the school had only around 10 students.
+By 2016, the school had only around 10 students.In 2026 the school had its final school year and remaining students would attend Sandy Valley School.

 The town boasted a population of 800 by 1918.
 Lead mining increased during World War 1 to produce ammunition.
 However, after World War I, mining slowed and families moved away.
 World War II created a second boom, but it too slowed after the war ended.
 The town's population has dwindled to approximately 200.

 During the 1950s, atomic testing took place in the area.

-Many of the buildings that were once built no longer are standing in Goodsprings.
-A major cause were the several fires destroyed buildings in the city, including a 1966 fire which destroyed the local Fayle Hotel.
+Several fires destroyed buildings in the city, including a 1966 fire which destroyed the local Fayle Hotel.
 The Goodsprings Historical Society has attempted to preserve and restore local buildings by making repairs to the roofs.